genomicsclass/leanpub/manuscript/expressing_design_formula_exercises.md

 A>## Exercises
 A>
 A>Suppose we have an experiment with the following design: on three different days, we perform an experiment with two treated and two control units.
 We then measure some outcome {$$}Y_i{/$$}, and we want to test the effect of treatment as well the effects of different days (maybe the temperature in the lab affects the measuring device).
 Assume that the true condition effect is the same for each day (no interaction between condition and day).
-We then define factors in R for 'day' and for 'condition'.
+We then define factors in R for `day` and for `condition`.
 A>
 A>
 A>|condition/day |  A |  B  | C|